 - You feel cold, especially in your arms and legs

 - You have a fast or irregular heartbeat

 These side effects may be due to a condition called lactic acidosis (build-up of an acid in the blood).

 Lactic acidosis can be a medical emergency and may need to be treated in the hospital.

-You may require blood tests for several months after stopping treatment.
+You may require medical exams and blood tests for several months after stopping treatment.

-- Some patients treated with VIREAD have had kidney problems.
-If you have had kidney problems in the past or need to take another drug that can cause kidney problems, your healthcare provider may need to perform additional blood tests.
+If you have had kidney problems in the past or need to take another drug that can cause kidney problems, your healthcare provider may need to perform additional blood tests to check your kidneys.